 With that said, one product we’ve found to be effective at waterproofing leather is Nikwax.
-This product is aimed at shoes and boots but will also work on jackets and coats.
-While we would never say that after applying this it turns your leather jacket into a storm proof rain coat, because it won’t, we will say that it will fair better in a light shower/drizzle, and wouldn’t damage your jacket as much as it would left untreated.
+This product is aimed at shoes and boots, but will also work on jackets and coats if you’re adamant about it.
+While we can’t say that applying this will turn your leather jacket into a stormproof raincoat fit for the elements (because it won’t), we will say that your jacket will fair better in a light shower/drizzle, and the water won’t damage your jacket as much as it would if left untreated.

 Bikers are the reason many products out there exist for waterproofing leather, but there’s no reason why you couldn’t use these products to waterproof a casual leather jacket too.
 Duckswax is one such product that is very popular with bikers and can also be used on casual jackets to give them extra protection against the weather.
 Many people claim it brings their jackets up to a level of Gore-Tex water tightness, however it does require regular application to get the full effect.
 One key point that is that DucksWax helps to keep the jacket breathable and claims to add no shine, which is a factor that often puts people off waterproofing their jackets.

 This shiny or glossy shine from waterproofing products is something that we want to highlight as something to watch out for.
 This can alter the texture and sometimes the colour of the jacket too.
 Make sure that you apply the product to a small region of the leather as a test – preferably in a location that isn’t seen often – to make sure you’re 100% happy with the outcome before applying to the whole jacket.

 Remember that with any treatment to leather it will eventually wear away so you will have to top up the treatments from time to time.
 Treatments will also be needed after washing your leather jacket.
 To further complicate the issue, the various types of leather available all have their own water-resistant properties, so it pays to think about what kind of leather item you have when considering any treatment.